Top Soft Skills to Put on a CV in 2025 and How to List Them Effectively

 9. Conflict Resolution

 Communicating and resolving conflicts diplomatically contributes to a harmonious work environment.
-Employers value job seekers who can handle conflicts professionally, minimising disruptions.
+Employers value jobseekers who can handle conflicts professionally, minimising disruptions.

 10. Continuous Learning